West Space Commission

 Katie West, 'The women plucked the star pickets from the ground and turned them into wana (digging sticks)', 2023, installation view, 'The National 4: Australian Art Now', Carriageworks, Sydney.

-Presented as part of 2025 National NAIDOC Week: The Next Generation: Strength, Vision, Legacy.
+This work was developed as part of the National Regional Arts Fellowship and is presented as part of 2025 National NAIDOC Week, The Next Generation: Strength, Vision, Legacy.

-Katie West is a Perth-based artist and Yindjibarndi woman who has lived her life in Noongar Yued and Noongar Whadjuk countries.
-West describes herself as a multidisciplinary artist situated in the social sciences.
-Her practice is shaped by her family history, studies in sociology and work experience in the area of Indigenous health.
+Katie West is a Yindjibarndi woman who has lived her life in Noongar Yued and Noongar Whadjuk countries.
+West is a multidisciplinary artist whose practice is shaped by her family history, studies in sociology and work experience in the area of Indigenous health.

 Related